selvatica-36/PowerBI-Sales-Analysis-Report-PostgreSQL-ETL/README.md

 These are the files you will find in this repository:
 - Main Power BI Report: `power_BI_report.pbix`
 - **SQL-queries** folder, containing:
-    - SQL file to check table and column names: `check_table_and_col_names.sql`
+    - SQL sessionfile containing all queries: `all-queries-azure.session.sql`
     - Python script to automate extraction of column names into csv files for all tables in the dataset, using psycopg2 library: `extract_col_names.py`
-    - Python utilities to connect to database and extract information, folowing OOP principles: `database_utils.py`
+    - Python class utilities to connect to database and extract information: `database_utils.py`
     - **database-info** folder, containing all csv files extracted.
 Most files are named as {table name}_columns.csv: they list all column names in each dataset table.
 Also contains a `table-list.csv` file, containing a list of all tables in the database.
-    - **client-queries** folder, containing the sql queries (.sql files) and answers (.csv files) to some key stakeholder questions.
+    - **client-queries** folder, containing all answers to client queries (.csv files).
 - This `README.md` file.
 - `.gitignore` file